Team-managed space permissions

 Edit their own work log entries

-Link any issue
+Link any work item

-Log work on any issue
+Log work on any work item

 This permission allows people to create a work log entry, where they can indicate the time spent and time remaining to complete the task, including a brief description of the work they did along the way.

-Manage project issues (a set of permissions)
+Manage space work items (a set of permissions)

 This set of permissions is typically granted to team leaders, project managers, Scrum masters, and other roles that generally oversee project work.